cgreenhalgh/daoplayer/docs/fileformat.md

 - `nearTime` - time while (still) near,
 - `notNearTime` - since waypoint was near

+Note: for a route used as a waypoint the lat/lng is the centre of the route and the nearDistance is the distance between the ends plus the route's `nearDistance`.

+`routes`: map from local name of route to objects, each with:
+- `name` - global name of route
+- `near` - near to route? (boolean)
+- `nearest` - route is nearest? (boolean)
+- `distanceFrom` - direct distance from route, e.g. to side, metres (float), based on last known location (undefined if no location)
+- `distanceAlong` - distance along route ignoring `distanceFrom`, metres (float), based on last known location (undefined if no location)
+- `length` - length of route, metres (float)

-`lastWaypoint` (todo): if not null then name of the "last" visited waypoint, as set with `setLastWaypoint`
+`lastWaypoint`: if not null then name of the "last" visited waypoint, as set with `setLastWaypoint`

 `nextWaypoint` (todo): name of closest/closest to route waypoint, which will be in `waypoints`